author

 by Alma M. Karlin

-Born in Celje in 1889, Alma M. Karlin was a Slovenian writer, traveler, and linguist who wrote mainly in German.
-She is remembered above all for her solo journey around the world, which lasted for years and gave her material for many travel books and essays.
+Born in Celje in 1889, Alma M. Karlin was a Slovenian writer, traveler, poet, collector, polyglot, and theosophist.
+She is remembered above all for setting out in 1919 on a long solo journey around the world, an extraordinary undertaking for a woman of her time, and for transforming those experiences into travel writing that brought distant places to readers across Europe.